-3.3.7 Internal control environment
+3.3.63.3.7 Internal control environment

 We have established a robust system of internal controls surrounding all aspects of the investment life cycle for each asset class.
 From due diligence to execution, all elements of the investment process are documented and carefully considered from a risk and control perspective.
-Controls are established for each risk and updated annually based on the most current processes and procedures.
-Controls are tested annually for effectiveness by both internal and external auditors.